vpontello/investment_advisor/README.md

 1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
 2. Navigate to the project directory: `cd project-name`
-3. Install the required dependencies: `pip install -r requirements.txt`
+3. Navigate through the notebooks in the folder `notebooks`

 ## Usage